 A chandelier adds ambiance, style and of course, general lighting to a room, but selecting the right chandelier can be tricky.
 A small chandelier can easily get lost in a large space and fail to deliver a strong design element, while a large chandelier can overwhelm a small space.
 The right chandelier is proportional to the height and width of the room.

-3 Steps to the Right Chandelier Size
+3 Steps to Size a Chandelier

 - Measure the length and the width of the room